-Before you schedule an online-proctored Architect Registration Examination® (ARE®) appointment, please take the time to make sure your computer and testing environment meet the requirements established by both NCARB and Prometric.
-These requirements are outlined in the updated ARE 5.0 Guidelines and in NCARB’s Online Proctoring Requirements document.
+Before you schedule an online-proctored Architect Registration Examination® (ARE®) appointment, please take the time to make sure your computer and testing environment meet the requirements established by both NCARB and PSI.
+These requirements are outlined in the ARE 5.0 Guidelines.

 Step 1: Check Prometric System Requirements

-When you run the check, replicate the conditions under which you expect to take your test.
-Use the same computer, at the same time of day, in the same room, and with the same setup.
+To test using PSI's Bridge, you must meet the requirements and policies within PSI’s Taking the ARE webpage, including the Online Proctoring Guide for NCARB.
+This PSI documentation includes a link to perform a systems check and download Bridge.
+This check typically takes 1-2 minutes.
+When you run the check, please try to replicate the conditions under which you expect to take your test.
+Use the same computer, at the same time of day, in the same room, and with the same setup

 Step 2: Check NCARB’s Systems Requirements

-Because the ARE includes many graphic elements, NCARB has several systems requirements that exceed Prometric’s minimum requirements.
+Because the ARE includes many graphic elements, NCARB has several systems requirements that exceed PSI’s minimum requirements.
 Be sure your system also meets these requirements, including:

 - Laptop Setup: Laptops are required to be plugged directly into a power source and unattached from a docking station.
 If you wish to use a single external monitor configuration with your laptop, connect a computer monitor cable directly from your external monitor to your laptop and close the laptop screen.
 You will not be able to use the laptop’s integrated keyboard or trackpad.